-- When you’re walking around the hotel, be aware of people who seem out of place or suspicious—people who have no reason to be there at all may be up to no good!
+- When walking around the hotel, be aware of people who seem out of place or suspicious—people who have no reason to be there may be up to no good!
 If someone approaches you unexpectedly with an offer of some service, don’t hesitate to tell them “no” firmly (but politely).

 - Make sure that when you leave your room, whether during the day or at night, you lock the door behind yourself—this is especially important if anyone else has access keys or can come into the building freely through other entrances besides yours!